itssamuelrowe/zen-website/content/docs/exceptions.md

 and respond to them gracefully.
 In fact, sometimes your program can resolve the situation and resume execution normally.

-+++
-title = "Understanding Exceptions" weight = 1
-+++

 In Zen, errors of all types are generalized into a special type of object known as an exception.
-An *exception* is an object which represents an unexpected event.
+An exception is an object which represents an unexpected event.
 It occurs when your program is running.
 It disturbs the flow of your program.
-Exceptions are used to indicate many types of error conditions.
+Exceptions are used to indicate many types of error conditions which may occur for many reasons.
+For example, the programmers did not anticipate possible problems, or the application is untested, or the program encounters situations such as corrupt data, corrupt files, network problems, hardware device failure, and so on.

 An exception is represented by an object.
 It holds the information about the event such as the condition, the stacktrace, the location, and a message.
-The exception object is usually refered to as *exception*.
-You can *throw and catch* an exception.
+The exception object is usually refered to as exception.
+You can throw and catch an exception.
 After an exception object is created, it is thrown.
-The Zen Virtual Machine attempts to find an exception handler for the exception by backtracking the list of functions that have been called, known as the call stack.
+The virtual machine attempts to find an exception handler for the exception by backtracking the list of functions that have been called, known as the call stack.
 If a handler is found, the exception is caught.

-An exception may occur for many reasons.
-For example, the programmers did not anticipate possible problems, or the application is untested, or the program encounters situations such as corrupt data, corrupt files, network problems, hardware device failure, and so on.
+Otherwise, the virtual machine invokes the default exception handler and terminates the current thread.

 Here are some common exceptions.